 Warm soapy water works well for the flooring, and a Swiffer is a great option for periodic cleaning after you’ve done the deep cleaning work.
-For the ultrafabrics and the walls, use cleaning products like Pledge to clean and polish.
-For suede leathers, baby wipes are a great option.
+For the ultrafabrics and the walls, you can use cleaning products like Pledge to clean and polish.
+For suede leathers, baby wipes are a great option in a pinch.
 Be sure to not oversaturate while cleaning, and simply let the surfaces air dry.

-Household disinfectants work well on the hard surfaces in the galley and lavatory areas.
+Household disinfectants work well on the hard surfaces in the galley and lavatory areas for deep cleaning.
 And don’t forget to wash and dry any linens that might have been stored over the winter.

 Become a Dewinterization Detective